 Computer Science – Non-Tenure Track Positions

-Responsibilities: This is a non-tenure-track, 9 month appointment that includes the possibility of renewal based on factors including, but not limited to, continued need, satisfactory performance, and availability of funding.
+Responsibilities: Non-tenure-track positions are 9 month appointments that may include the possibility of renewal based on factors including, but not limited to, continued need, satisfactory performance, and availability of funding.
 The position involves teaching a variety of courses in computer science for majors and non-majors.
 Teaching assignments will take into account the candidate’s experience and, whenever possible, preferences.
 The courses will primarily be lower-level undergraduate classes, but if a candidate’s experience, qualifications, and interest are appropriate then teaching assignments could include upper-level or master’s level classes.
-Classes are generally during the day, although an occasional evening section may be required.
+Classes are all face-to-face (not online) and are scheduled between 8:00am and 7:00pm.
 More information about the department can be found at our web site, http://compsci.uncg.edu/

 UNCG is proud of the first-rate education it provides for its students.
 The university is regularly included on Princeton Review’s list of “Best Colleges,” and was recently ranked by the nonprofit Educate to Career as one of the top 10 universities in the nation for the value its education offers graduates.
 UNCG is happy to serve a diverse student body and we seek to attract an equally diverse applicant pool.
 We are an EEO/AA employer and are strongly committed to increasing faculty diversity.